Abizern/Abizern.github.io/content/About.md

 Feel{{<marginnote>}}Looks odd, but this way I know the contact is coming from this site{{</marginnote>}} free to contact me at [tails-rollout0s@icloud.com](mailto://tails-rollout0s@icloud.com).

 I can be found on various places online with the username of `abizern`.
+The major ones are in the footer.

 I'm not on Facebook, though.

 ## GPG Key {#gpg-key}